Opportunities for integrating farming with forestry

 Will there be a market for my timber in the future?

-The UK currently imports 75% of its timber, without an increase in production this figure could rise to 80%.
-At the same time, according to the WWF, global demand for timber products is expected to more than triple over the next three decades.
+The UK currently imports 80% of its timber.
+At the same time, according to the Worldwide Fund for Nature (WFF), global demand for timber products is expected to more than triple over the next 3 decades.
 Landowners planting trees today can therefore benefit from a ready market for their products.

 Sheep and trees

 Our Sheep and Trees partners have helped us develop a new funding package for hill and upland farms.
-The Sheep and Trees Forestry Grant Package brings together two different elements of the Forestry Grant Scheme.
-Uniquely, it enables you to apply for both a Woodland Creation grant and the Forest Infrastructure grant for the same area at the same time.
+The Sheep and Trees Initiative brings together two different elements of the Forestry Grant Scheme (FGS).
+Uniquely, it enables you to apply for both a woodland creation grant and a forest infrastructure grant for the same area at the same time.
 This means you'll be able to build access routes to help you get started and then manage your new farm woodland as it grows.

-We can offer you initial and impartial information on the potential opportunities for woodland creation on your land and explain how related grant funding support works, however you may need to get an agent or consultant to submit an application for funding on your behalf.
+We can offer you an initial and impartial information on the potential opportunities for woodland creation on your land and explain how related grant funding support works.
+However, you may need to get an agent or consultant to submit an application for funding on your behalf.